 Becoming a foster carer takes around 6 months.
 We will do everything we can to help you understand what’s involved and give you the best possible support.
+If you are transferring from another fostering agency, it's quicker.

 Step 1: You learn about fostering